-The department's fleet of apparatus consists of a 2004 Engine, a 1986 Engine, a 2017 Tanker Truck, a 2002 Brush Truck, a 2009 Rescue Truck, a 2009 Mobile Air trailer with a light tower and generator, and a 1996 ambulance.
+The Department's fleet of apparatus consists of a 2004 Engine, 1986 Engine, 2017 Tanker Truck, 2002 Brush Truck, 2009 Rescue Truck, 2009 Mobile Air trailer with a light tower and generator, and a 1996 ambulance.
 All vehicles are checked by Department personnel on a weekly basis to ensure a state of operational readiness and reliability.
 All of these vehicles have service completed by certified Emergency Vehicle Technicians throughout the year to prolong the expected life-span of the vehicles and improve the safety during emergency responses.
-Again this year, we had both Engines professionally pump-tested to ensure adequate pump performance as determined by the manufactures.
+Again this year, we had both Engines and the Tanker professionally pump-tested to ensure adequate pump performance as determined by the manufactures.
 These testing procedures are also reflected in the Department's Insurance Services Organization (ISO) rating and meet the requirements set by National Standards pertaining to Fire Apparatus.